 It’s thought by some that she was important enough to be Christianised as St. Bríd, one of the patron saints of Ireland.
 To this day, crosses made of straw and rushes are traditionally made on the 1st of February to celebrate Imbolc, or St. Brigid’s feast day.
 Whether Brigid’s crosses are a Christian innovation or date to a Gaelic prehistory is up for debate but their place in rural folklore remains secure into the 21st century.

-Here she is depicted as the prehistoric pagan goddess while surrounded by the artistic style of the early Celtic manuscript tradition, at the intersection of the two worlds she inhabits
+Here, Badger King Tattoo has depicted Brigid as the prehistoric pagan goddess while surrounded by the artistic style of the early Celtic manuscript tradition, at the intersection of the two worlds she inhabits

 The artwork is printed on Hahnemühle German Etching paper.

 About The Artist